BayAreaMetro/Plan-Bay-Area-2040-EIR/readme.md

 #####Naming comventions in 3rd map version

-The output of the 3rd round is a set of feature classes, each of which is subset to a given quintile threshold.
+The output of the 3rd round is a set of feature classes, each of which is subset to a given quartile threshold.

 The naming convention for these feature classes, [here](http://mtc.maps.arcgis.com/home/item.html?id=46a5f6b4c0c44bf6b529daa157ce8be8), is: